 “Mourning Victory.”
 This is what sculptor Daniel Chester French called his beautiful memorial to three brothers who perished in the Civil War.
 What a profound and intriguing title.
 Today it is more commonly known as the “Melvin Memorial.”
 A somewhat more bland title.
 I would ask the reader to consider the former and all the complex irony that it conveys.

-Daniel Chester French (1850-1931), as I’ve mentioned in previous posts, was the greatest of all American sculptors.
-Alright, my opinion of course, but who can deny that his “Seated Lincoln” within the Lincoln Memorial in Washington, D.C. is the among the best works of sculpture in American history?
-French lived in an era when many a memorial were being built to soldiers who served in the Civil War.
+Daniel Chester French (1850-1931) was one of America’s most renowned sculptors.
+Who can deny that his “Seated Lincoln” within the Lincoln Memorial in Washington D.C. is the among the best works of sculpture in American history?
+During French’s life, many a memorial were being built to soldiers who served in the Civil War.
 He designed a number of them.
-And so, given my interest in the Civil War, his memorials resound with me.
-Especially his Lincoln.
-But, to compound my respect for French, he also spent his adolescence in Concord, where I was born.
-His very first public work was “The Minuteman” at the Old North Bridge in Concord.
-Some future post will focus on that work and its significance to me.
-Suffice it to say, Daniel Chester French and I seem to share a similar respect for the same historical figures.
+His first public work was “The Minuteman” at the Old North Bridge in Concord, discussed in this post.

 I first saw his “Mourning Victory” about a month ago.
 I’ve been to Sleepy Hollow Cemetery in Concord a number of times, but somehow missed it previously.
 Having read up on the work recently, I was determined to find the Melvin Memorial during my last visit.
 And I was not disappointed.